egorsmkv/asr-corpus-by-microphone/README.md

 ### Examples of Usage

 - Collect ASR Corpus with your computer in places without internet connection (it's important for low-resourced languages)
-- Split your speech to chunks
+- Split speech to chunks by Voice Activity Detection mechanism

 ## Installation